 If you have unpaid past-due taxes or a state agency debt, the Michigan Department of Treasury is authorized by Michigan law to offset your income tax refund or credit to apply to the debt until the debt is paid in full.
 This includes debt(s) currently on a payment plan.
-Read more about Delinquent Accounts.
+Read more about Income Allocation for Delinquent Accounts.

 If all or part of your income tax refund was taken to pay a debt that you owe the State of Michigan, you will receive a Notice of Adjustment to Income Tax Refund letter that provides you with detailed information about your refund.
 If your refund is more than the amount you owe, Treasury will refund the difference to you.

 In the event that only one spouse is liable for the debt and you filed a joint income tax return you will receive a Notice of Hold on Income Tax Refund or Credit letter with an Income Allocation for Non-Obligated Spouse form to complete and return within 30 days from the date on the accompanying letter to the Michigan Department of Treasury.
 Read more about Non-Obligated Spouse.